 An old-style London pub with tiny rooms, oak beams, narrow passageways and that wonderful gloomy charm.
 Rebuilt after the Great Fire of 1666, its vaulted cellars are thought to have been part of the 13th-century Carmelite monastery that stood there.
 It is said that regulars included literary giants Oliver Goldsmith, Mark Twain and Sir Arthur Conan Doyle and it is famously mentioned in Dickens’ A Tale of Two Cities.
 Perhaps though, it is best known for its resident parrot, Polly.
 There seem to be two stories connected to her – one, that she swore a lot (perhaps mimicking bawdy customers) and that crowds flocked to hear her profanities; two, that on Armistice night in 1918, she imitated the popping of champagne corks some 400 times.
 Polly died in 1926 and her obituary appeared in hundreds of newspapers (probably due to the number of journalists that were customers, the pub being next to Fleet Street).
 Polly still inhabits the pub, stuffed and in a glass case.

 Where?
 Wine Office Court at 145 Fleet Street EC4A 2BU.
-Find it on a Google map.
+Find the pub on Google Maps.